Skip to main content

 Examples:

-• Header: Features.
-Values: Workflow automation, Slack integration, API access, Mobile app.
+• Header Features: Workflow automation, Slack integration, API access, Mobile app.

-• Header: Services.
-Values: Implementation, Migration, Training, Custom integrations.
+• Header Services: Implementation, Migration, Training, Custom integrations.

 Use structured snippets when your product has a specific list that fits one of Google's categories.
 If nothing fits cleanly, skip them.

-Price extensions show specific price cards (with name, price, and short description) below your ad.
-Useful for products with clear pricing tiers.
+Price extensions show price cards, each with a name, price, and short description, below your ad.
+They're useful for products with clear pricing tiers.

 Examples: